edanaher/scry/README.md

 # Scry
 ### A simple language wrapping SQL

 Writing SQL is a pain - all the joins, group bys, and so on.
-A lot of it should be automatic - your schema is probably structurd such that a sufficiently smart tool could figure out how to get from table A to table B.
+A lot of it should be automatic - your schema is probably structured such that a sufficiently smart tool could figure out how to get from table A to table B.

 Scry is that sufficiently smart tool.